pts/movemetafs/README.txt

    `user.mmfs.tags'.
 An attempt to modify another attribute succeeds if the old and new values are the same, and returns `Operation not permitted' otherwise.
+-- There is also the write-only attribute `user.mmfs.tags.tag' to add tags (in the value, separated by whitespace) and `user.mmfs.tags.untag' to remove tags.

 Some of the operations above are markes with `Safe only in meta filesystem.'
 This means that these operations should not be performed on the carrier